 A comparison between profitability and sales value can help you understand your customer base better.
 Let’s consider the relationship between these two values – sales and profit.
 As total numbers, it might not be obvious that a customer with high sales value isn’t as profitable as you think.
 By switching from actual figures to percentage share view in Phocas, you can instantly reveal discrepancies between sales value and profitability.

-In the example in this video, you can see the top customer in percentage view has 9.97% of total sales which is equivalent to a 8.40% of profit value.
+In the example in this video, you can see the top customer, Tallahesse Limited in percentage view has 9.97% of total sales which is equivalent to only a 8.40% of profit value.
+Whereas the customers pegged as 7th, 8th and 9th, have greater profitability percent than their sales value.

 Matrix share mode to benchmark customers across matched products